-Theranos founder Elizabeth Holmes, who was once one of the most promising young entrepreneurs in Silicon Valley, appeared in a San Jose, California, federal court on Monday – moving to have fraud charges filed against her dismissed.
+Theranos founder Elizabeth Holmes, who was once one of the most promising young entrepreneurs in Silicon Valley, is scheduled for hearings in a San Jose, Calif., federal court this week as discussions about her upcoming trial move forward.

 But she had an equally spectacular fall – a story so dramatic that it has even caught the interest of big film producers in Hollywood.